opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param criteria: Stop criteria for the underlying  :ocv:func:`meanShift` .

+    :returns: (in old interfaces) Number of iterations CAMSHIFT took to converge

 The function implements the CAMSHIFT object tracking algrorithm [Bradski98]_.
 First, it finds an object center using